Paravur, Kollam: Governance and Wards

-Paravur Municipality consists of Kottapuram, Koonayil, Thekkumbhagam, Chillakkal, Perumpuzha, Nedungolam, Pozhikara, Maniyamkulam, Kurumandal, Kottamoola, Attinpuram & Kochalummoodu.
+Paravur Municipality consists of Kottapuram, Koonayil, Thekkumbhagam, Chillakkal, Perumpuzha, Nedungolam, Pozhikara, Maniyamkulam, Kurumandal, Kottamoola, Attinpuram and Kochalummoodu.
 Paravur Municipality is a Grade-II Municipality of Kerala.

 Geography

 Paravur is located at 8.78 N 76 E. It has an average elevation of 10 metres (32 feet).

 Paravur, 21 kilometers from the Kollam, is a narrow skirt of land stretching in between the backwaters and the sea.
 There is an elevation of 6 metres above sea level, extending to 16 metres on the inland.
 Ithikkara river is flowing through paravur.
 Nedungolam in paravur is now famous for mangrove forest.